 State Regulations in New York

 As with any major purchase, spending thousands of dollars for a new or used vehicle can be a little overwhelming.
-The secret to getting a fair deal and a quality vehicle is to be informed.
+The secret to getting a fair deal and a quality vehicle is being informed.
 A little research and awareness on the front end can reward you with a satisfying transaction down the road.

 New cars can only be bought from licensed dealers, who have specific arrangements with automobile manufacturers.
 Dealers have been licensed by the Division of Vehicle Safety Services at the New York Department of Motor Vehicles and are required to perform certain duties in relation to the sale―duties that protect you, the consumer: